MushroomRL/mushroom-rl/mushroom_rl/environments/mujoco_envs/README.md

-The `MJEnv` wrapper is designed for MuJoCo tasks from the [`mj_envs` repository](https://github.com/vikashplus/mj_envs) and the [`mjrl` repository](https://github.com/aravindr93/mjrl), such as the [hand manipulation suite](https://sites.google.com/view/deeprl-dexterous-manipulation).
+This folder contains some specific environments build on the `MuJoCo` class, as well as the special wrapper `MJEnv` designed for MuJoCo tasks from the [`mj_envs` repository](https://github.com/vikashplus/mj_envs) and the [`mjrl` repository](https://github.com/aravindr93/mjrl), such as the [hand manipulation suite](https://sites.google.com/view/deeprl-dexterous-manipulation).